derollins/playNano/README.md

 - **clear** resets mask.

+> N.B.
+Mask are overalyed on each other unless cleared by using the "`clear`" command.

 ### 🧩 Filter Plugins

 You can extend playNano by installing third-party filter plugins via entry points under playNano.filters.
 Edit the